mikecai011/ADA-Project/README.md

 * SARIMA Model cross validation and forecasting
 * Map visualisation
 * sociodemographic data exploration
+* determin how to put the visualization in the poster.

 Zhiqing:
 * Exploration of map plots